 The Nautical Institute is the international professional body for qualified seafarers and others with an interest in nautical matters.
 The organization provides a wide range of services to

 enhance the professional standing and knowledge of members, who are drawn from all aspects of the maritime world.
-With representation at the IMO, IALA and other related organizations, the NI is actively participating in representing the needs of mariners.
+With representation at the IMO, IALA and other related organisations, the NI is actively participating in representing the needs of mariners.

 The work of the NI includes developments in e-Navigation, participating in IALA’s review of the Maritime Buoyage System and analysis of the continued use of traditional aids to navigation.
 In addition to an effective web

 presence at , the NI publishes a monthly

 journal called ‘Seaways’ and a number of books aimed at all areas of maritime development.

 The aim of the NI is to provide the strongest possible professional focus, dedicated to improving standards of those in control of seagoing craft, while maintaining the institute as an international centre of nautical

 excellence.
 As part of the international reach, the formation of NI Branches is actively encouraged.

 The SE Australia Branch was formed

 in March 1998 and represented NI members in the Australian Capital